 BIE 711: CURRENT TOPICS IN CLINICAL AND BIOMEDICAL RESEARCH ETHICS (2/3) An in-depth critical examination of selected topics of current interest in clinical and research ethics.
 Topics will be identified by staff and students.
 Examples of pertinent topics include human pluripotent stem cell research; assisted reproduction; research without consent; the sale of human organs; pandemic and biodefense preparedness; synthetic body parts and transhumanism; genetic enhancement; regenerative medicine and biogerontology.
 May be repeated for credit.
 King

 BIE 713: LAW, MEDICINE, AND ETHICS (3) An examination of the relationships between law and medicine, including the legal regulation of medical practice, concepts of medical malpractice, medical neglect, informed consent and legal competence, confidentiality and privacy, and definitions of death.
 The ethical implications of the intersection of law and medicine will be critically analyzed.
-Hall
+Coughlin

 BIE 715: BIOETHICS AND RELIGION (2/3) This course explores fundamental themes, methods, and issues in religious bioethics.
 It seeks to determine the ways that religious approaches offer distinctive, complementary, or overlapping perspectives with secular approaches.
 Specific topics will include assisted reproductive technologies, family planning and abortion, genetic therapy and enhancement, withholding and withdrawing life-sustaining treatment, suicide and euthanasia, and justice issues in the allocation of health care resources.
 The course will combine lectures and discussions with the analysis of cases.
 Staff